 Susana is originally from Spain.
 She is a Clinical Psychologist, Family Therapist and International Partnership Professor at Stanford University, Susana holds a Masters in Child and Adolescent Psychiatry (King´s College, London) and is a Mindful Educator.
 She has been working in both the Spanish and British public and private mental health systems and is the former coordinator of the Parenting and Child Trauma Programs in public hospitals in Madrid, Spain.
 Susana is an active collaborator in Spanish national newspapers, as well as in the International NGO’s mental health teams.

 Jesse Weaver, Pure Edge’s Director of Communications, has professional experience in nonprofits and community organizing, as well as volunteer experience including serving as a commissioner for the Massachusetts Commission on LGBTQ Youth.
-Jesse earned a B.S. in political science and psychology with a minor in sociology from Florida State University.
+Jesse holds a B.S. in political science and psychology with a minor in sociology from Florida State University and is a current graduate student in engaged Jain studies.

 "I believe in the necessity of understanding the intersection of mindfulness, trauma, and social-emotional learning.
 And I believe Pure Edge's efforts have the potential to create a ripple effect far beyond the day-to-day impact we see in our work."